-Pineapple, that delicious golden fruit most humans enjoy.
-It’s got a combination of sweet, tart, and tangy that makes it irresistible to many.
+Pineapple, that delicious golden fruit most humans enjoy, has a combination of sweet, tart, and tangy that makes it irresistible to many.
 But how about sharing pineapple with our pets — guinea pigs specifically?

 Good news!
 Guinea pigs can eat small amounts of pineapple.
 This fruit is low in sugar but only compared to other sweet treats, so while it is fine to be fed in moderation as an occasional indulgence, it can cause major problems if fed too often or in too large a quantity.
 Feed once a week, ensure it is prepared properly, and never feed canned or juiced pineapple to your cavy.

 Pineapple is equal parts sweet and bitter.
 It is juicy, refreshing, and has a unique taste.
 We eat it fresh, out of tins, and we put it in fruit salads, but how much is safe to feed our guinea pigs?
 How should it be prepared for them and how often should you give it to your little chunker?
 Are there any healthier alternatives?
 We find out below.

 Although you should avoid feeding too much pineapple to your guinea pig, in moderation it is not only considered safe but actually has a number of health and other benefits, including the following:

 So, pineapple is actually good for your guinea pig when fed in moderation, but the key to this is the term moderation.
 It should not become a staple part of your pet’s diet, and it should only be fed once or possibly twice a week at most.
 There are some potential dangers to feeding pineapple, but virtually all of these are associated with feeding too much of this sugary treat.
 These dangers include:

 To ensure that your guinea pig enjoys the benefits of pineapple, without the concerns, you should feed in moderation, but you also need to ensure that you prepare the fruit properly before feeding.